Expectations of normal behaviour

 Aggression and primates

 Such behaviour includes physical aggression, physical or vocal threats, and aggression displays.
 Conflict is a natural part of the behaviour of many social animals.
-However, dominant individuals should not dominate or bully other primates in the group.
+However, dominant (controlling) individuals should not dominate or bully other primates in the group.
 Individual animals may sometimes show aggression towards their keeper, but persistent undue aggression is a cause for concern.

-Sporadic, acute aggressive behaviour is relatively common in some primate societies, but this is generally kept in check by learnt social skills.
+Sporadic, acute aggressive behaviour is fairly common in some primate societies, but this is generally kept in check by learnt social skills.
 A thorough knowledge of species-typical behaviour is essential for interpretation of observed behaviour.

 Persistent aggression and primates

 Persistent aggression can develop when the size and structure of the environment does not allow animals to avoid and escape from one another.
-Individuals, deprived of the opportunity to learn the full range of social skills, may have problems relating to other animals socially, leading to aggressive interactions.
+Individuals, deprived of the opportunity to learn the full range of social skills, may have problems with other animals socially, leading to aggressive interactions.
 Animals experiencing pain, or frustration, as a result of an inadequate environment, may become very aggressive.

 Changes to group composition can lead to aggressive interactions, and so great care needs to be taken and advice sought to minimise these risks.
 Established compatible social groups should not generally be altered.

 Aggressive interactions can also arise in mixed species environments, either because of species characteristics or individual behaviours.
 Problems with aggression should be tackled at the source, by correcting the causes.
 It is never acceptable to mitigate effects of aggression, for instance by removing canine teeth for the purposes of handling or husbandry, or extended separation/isolation from the group.